Data Collection Practices

 - Privacy concerns: Email privacy@qwip.io

 Transparency Commitment: We update this document quarterly and notify users of any material changes.
-Last review: December 2025.
+Last review: January 2026 (v2.0 rotating API keys).